woocommerce/woocommerce/tools/monorepo-utils/README.md

 ## Development

-During development you can watch for changes via `pnpm build --watch` in this directory, this will update the script referenced at the root package.json so you will see immediate changes as you re-run the CLI.
+During development you can watch for changes via `pnpm start` in this directory, this will update the script referenced at the root package.json so you will see immediate changes as you re-run the CLI.